umass-cs-377/377-lab-pagetables/README.md

 ```
 ## Part 3: Understanding xv6 (2 Points)

-While knowing this is good and all, it is also useful to play around with an example in order to get a better feeling for how it worked.
-Forunately we have sv6 for that. xv6 is designed for a RISC-V 64 system architecture; as such, it uses 64-bit addresses.
+Let's now understand how page tables are implented in Xv6.
+Xv6 is a RISC-V 64 system architecture; as such, it uses 64-bit addresses.
 It uses a 3-level page table, where each page is addressed by 12 bits.
 This means that the offset for each page is 12 bits.

-In this lab we will be exploring and playing around with how paging is implemented by the xv6 operating system.
-You should have already cloned xv6, so `cd` into the directory where that is located, it should be named `xv6-public`.
-You're in the right place if you run `ls` and get an output that looks like this:
+Now, navigate to the folder `xv6-public`.
+Run  `ls` and you should see:

 ```
 BUGS              console.o       ide.o         ls.c         runoff.list   trap.c